A. J. Mundella: Early life

 From his father, and the exiled Italians who occasionally visited the family home, Mundella acquired at an early age what was described as "a kind of strange unconventional political education".
 At fifteen he became politically engaged and, inspired by the local Chartist leader, Thomas Cooper, enrolled as a Chartist, becoming increasingly involved in the movement.
 He became adept at writing political ballads and while still fifteen heard his compositions sung on the streets and at political meetings.
 At the same age he made his first political speech, in support of the Charter.
 He was further politically inspired by the arrival in Leicester of Richard Cobden on his nationwide campaign for the repeal of the Corn Laws, and was always active in advocating the causes of the working classes.

 Mundella had always been a regular Sunday School scholar and as he grew older he became a teacher, then secretary, and ultimately superintendent of a large, poor Sunday School in Sanvey Gate in Leicester.

 At the age of eighteen Mundella left Kempson's to become a journeyman, then an overseer (in which post he earned £200 a year and a commission on profits) and ultimately manager of a large warehouse set up by another hosiery manufacturing business in Leicester, Harris & Hamel.
-Richard Harris was a prominent Liberal and Chartist in Leicester.
+Richard Harris was a prominent Liberal and Chartist in the city.
 Mundella prospered and, while still eighteen, he married.
-He worked for Harris for three years, until he was 22, and while there the firm experimented seriously and in great secrecy with machinery driven by steam power.
+He worked for Harris for three years, until he was 22, and while there the firm experimented seriously and secretly with machinery driven by steam power.
 Mundella was not technically minded, though his experience at Harris's with mechanical experimentation helped to form his abiding interest and fascination in new steam-powered hosiery-making machinery.
 He was one of the first industrialists in the Midlands to realise that steam power was something far more than a means to great wealth.
 He believed that it could be "so applied and developed as to lift the mass of workers out of serfdom".